Category Archives: Prayer

 When King Solomon dedicated the temple to God, he prayed a prayer asking God for many things for the people.
 One thing he asked was for God to teach the people how to live.

 “When the heavens are shut up and there is no rain because your people have sinned against you, and when they pray toward this place and give praise to your name and turn from their sin because you have afflicted them, then hear from heaven and forgive the sin of your servants, your people Israel.
 Teach them the right way to live, and send rain on the land you gave your people for an inheritance.”
-2Chronicles 6:26-27
+2 Chronicles 6:26-27

 King Solomon was given great knowledge and wisdom by God (1 Kings 4:29-31).
-If this man prayed for God to teach his people how to live perhaps we should follow his example.
+If this man prayed for God to teach his people how to live, perhaps we would do well to follow his example.

-Let’s Get Humble
+Let’s Get Humble and Ask God to Teach Us

-It is my conviction that in order to begin healing our nation, we need to begin with “teach us” prayers.
+It is my conviction that as we relate to God and seek deeper levels of intimacy we will pray “teach me” prayers.
 As for me, these are some things I will ask God to teach me.
 As you can see from my list, I have much to learn.

-• teach me to see the pride and arrogance in my heart that lead to pre-judging others
+• teach me to see the pride and arrogance in my heart that leads me to do my own will;

-• teach me to listen to others;
+• teach me to listen to God; and to walk in step with His Spirit;

-• teach me to see and value the image of God in others’
+• teach me to see God’s value in me and others;

 • teach me to love others the way Jesus did;